 Here is a sample project presentation rubric.

-Each team is responsible for presenting a brief progress report to Git each week.
+Each student is responsible for uploading a brief progress report to Git each week.
 Formally, each week's report is due at the start of class in the following week.
-For Capstone I students, the first report will be on the third week of the semester; Capstone II teams will make their first report on the second week of the semester.
+For Capstone I and graduate students, the first report is due the Monday after your Git repository is created; Capstone II teams will make their first report on the second week of the semester.

-Please inform the instructor in advance if you need to miss the class meeting; up to two absences can be replaced with emailed weekly reports, but any absences beyond the first two will result in a grade penalty.
+Please inform the instructor in advance if you need to miss the class meeting; up to two absences are automatically excused, but any unexcused absences beyond the first two will result in a grade penalty.

 For teams comprised of two or more students, each individual must complete and submit a Team Self-Assessment Form, detailing his or her perception of the contributions of each team member.
 This assessment is due to the instructor around finals each semester.
 This assessment exists to make the instructor aware of your group's team dynamic, as well as to understand any problems that may have arisen during the semester (though you are always welcome to come to the instructor prior to the team self-assessment).
 This assessment is strictly confidential and will only be shared with the instructor, your supervisor, or, in circumstances warranting it, with the computer science department chair(s).

 Each semester of the capstone project is graded based upon the performance during that semester.
 The evaluation of students' artifacts and presentations will be made by a combination of the Instructor and project Supervisor.
 The overall grade will be weighted as follows: